 When do I receive my certificate from the course?

-In addition to attending a UKCC Level 3 Judo Coach learning programme, completing the assessment and completing portfolio tasks, all candidates will require having the following in place before receiving their BJA Level in Coaching Judo Award:
+In addition to attending a UKCC Level 3 Judo Coach learning programme, completing the assessment and completing portfolio tasks, all candidates will require having the following in place before receiving their BJA Level in Coaching Judo Licence:

 - Full current British Judo Association Membership